Deyvi-dev/firebase-orm/README.md

 Firebase-ORM is a tiny wrapper on top of firebase-admin that makes life easier when dealing with Firestore collections.
 Firebase-ORM tries to ease the development of apps that rely on Firestore at the database layer by abstracting the access layer providing a familiar repository pattern.
 It basically helps us not worry about Firestore details and focus on what matters: adding cool new features!

-You can read more about the motivations and features of Firebase-ORM [on its introductory post](https://medium.com/p/ba7734644684).
-Also, the [API documentation](https://deyvi-dev.github.io/firebase-orm) is available.

 > :warning: This is a maintained fork of the original Firebase-ORM project.
 New features and bug fixes will be added here.